-However, from among the four methods mentioned, there are two, in particular, that stands out as the most popular: DNA-based soil measurements (the methodology employed by BeCrop), and, secondly, the potential enzyme activity measurements, which pertain to soil’s capacity to degrade specific organic molecules.
+However, among the four methods mentioned, there are two, in particular, that stand out as the most popular: DNA-based soil measurements.
+Our proprietary and patented BeCrop® Technology uses this same methodology.
+Secondly, the potential enzyme activity measurements, which pertain to soil’s capacity to degrade specific organic molecules.

 From a methodological standpoint, both tests utilize different technologies to arrive at comparable results.
 Let’s try to explain these differences in light of the fact that the results might appear similar, even though the reality is actually something completely opposite.

-We normally understand DNA-based measurements as a way to identify microbes by sequencing (reading) their DNA, but this assessment can also be used to measure the soil potential enzymatic activity by looking at the potential metabolic activities of each microbe identified, specifically as it relates to genetic coding.
+We normally understand DNA-based measurements as a way to identify microbes by sequencing, essentially reading, their DNA.
+This assessment can also be used to measure the soil's potential enzymatic activity by looking at the potential metabolic activities of each microbe identified, specifically as it relates to genetic coding.

 In the case of the potential enzyme activity test, the technique consists of saturating a soil sample with a specific substrate and then quantifying the number of released molecules as detected by a physical-colorimetric approach.
 For the scientific community, these concepts are very familiar, but if you are not so scientifically inclined, perhaps a comparative example will help to clarify the differences.